 The only reason to hike up is for the hike itself and the view of Los Angeles.
 And then we prefer the hike and view from the Griffith Observatory.

 2 – Mulholland Highway

 Continue up past Lake Hollywood Park and the road becomes Mulholland Highway.
 Not to be confused with Mullohand Drive.
 This is often recommended as a great place to get a view of the sign and from Google Maps looks very promising.
-It is, however, a quiet residential neighbourhood and the locals don’t take to kindly to hordes of visitors flooding their narrow winding roads with hire cars.
+It is, however, a quiet residential neighborhood and the locals don’t take too kindly to hordes of visitors flooding their narrow winding roads with hire cars.
 The view is marginally better in places than Lakeland park overview, but not so much it’s worth upsetting the locals for.
 You will also find at busy periods the road is blocked off and guarded by police.

 If you want to quietly and respectfully walk up the street to check it out that is usually considered acceptable.
 We find the view from the Park perfectly fine.
 It really isn’t worth going much further.